Skip to content

 Name Type Required Default Description

-ConnectedSystemId int Yes The ID of the connected system.
+ConnectedSystemId int Yes The ID of the Connected System.
 Accepts pipeline input.

 ObjectTypeId int Yes (ByObjectType set) The object type ID to retrieve matching rules for